 2 September 1960Golden day for Kiwi runners in Rome

-It was arguably New Zealand's greatest day at the Olympics.
+It was one of New Zealand's greatest days at the Olympics.
 Peter Snell won gold in the 800 m and Murray Halberg followed up 30 minutes later to win the 5000 m, completing a remarkable track double in Rome's Olympic Stadium.
 Read more...

 20 February 1954Yvette Williams sets world long jump record

 Eighteen months after winning the long jump gold medal at the 1952 Helsinki Olympics, Williams set a new world record of 20 feet 7 1/2 inches (6.29 m) at an athletics meeting in Gisborne.
 Read more...

 23 July 1952Yvette Williams leaps for gold at Helsinki

 New Zealand's first female Olympic medallist, Yvette Williams (now Corlett) won gold in the long jump with an Olympic-record leap of 6.24 m (20 feet 5 and 3/4 inches).
 Read more...

 6 August 1936Lovelock wins 1500-m gold at Berlin